-17 films later, the Hulk is still starving.
-While not necessarily a total box office bomb, The Incredible Hulk failed to ignite the fanboy enthusiasm like their previous Iron Man, and currently rests as the lowest grossing entry in the Marvel Cinematic Universe.
+Seventeen films later, the Hulk is still starving.
+While not necessarily a total box office bomb, The Incredible Hulk failed to ignite the fanboy enthusiasm of Iron Man, and currently rests as the lowest grossing entry in the Marvel Cinematic Universe.
 Why?
 Is it a terrible film?
-No. It may not be your favorite flick in the franchise, but it’s certainly superior to Thor: The Dark World (can’t wait to chat that one up in Week 8 of this series).
+No. It may not be your favorite flick in the franchise, but it’s certainly superior to Thor: The Dark World (can’t wait to chat that one up in Day 8 of this series).
 Is director Louis Leterrier to blame?
-The Frenchman responsible for the first two Transporter films, and the highly underrated Unleashed, brought a lot of energy to the action, and certainly doesn’t get lost in the idea of adapting four-color panels like Ang Lee did in 2003.
+The Frenchman responsible for the first two Transporter movies, and the highly underrated Unleashed brought a lot of energy to the action and certainly didn’t get lost in the idea of adapting four-color panels as Ang Lee did in 2003.
 Was Edward Norton the wrong fit for Bruce Banner?
 While he certainly doesn’t play well with others, if The Incredible Hulk had been a rip-roaring success, I think his version of the puny scientist could have fit into the Marvel initiative.

 Zak Penn’s screenplay for The Incredible Hulk is a little too in love with the original television show’s on-the-run concept, which in itself was lifted from the 1960s series The Fugitive.
 Thankfully, the Gamma origin is whipped together during the opening credits, and we pick up on Bruce Banner in Rocinha Favela, Brazil.
 He spends his days tinkering inside the Pingo Doce soda factory while his nights are preoccupied with the mysterious Mr. Blue’s email correspondence.
 Like every live-action Hulk story before it, finding a cure drives the narrative.
-Through a contrived series of events, Banner’s blood plops into a bottle of Pingo Doce destined for the belly of Stan Lee (in what might be my favorite cameo – “Wow.”)
-The authorities are alerted to Banner’s presence and the manhunt is on.
+Through a contrived series of events, Banner’s blood plops into a bottle of Pingo Doce destined for the belly of Stan Lee’s thirsty soda importer.
+The authorities are alerted to Banner’s presence, and the manhunt is on.

 The Hulk only appears on screen for three set-pieces.
 That’s all he’s worth to Penn and Leterrier.
 The first Hulk-Smash occurs when General Thunderbolt Ross (William Hurt) sends in his goons to kidnap Banner from his South American hideaway.
 The second sighting terrorizes the students of Culver University.
-The third and final offers a nice precursor to the Battle of New York when Hulk and The Abomination (Tim Roth’s cg counterpart) utterly pulverize a Harlem backlot.
-As far as these things go, the action is decent, but the ’08 effects can’t quite convince you that this Hulk comes from Edward Norton’s frame.
-The color is off, the lighting seems iffy, and the bangs aren’t quite right.
+The third and final offers a nice precursor to the Battle of New York when Hulk and The Abomination (Tim Roth’s CG counterpart) utterly pulverize a Harlem backlot.
+As far as these things go, the action is decent, but the ’08 effects can’t quite convince you that this Hulk comes from Edward Norton’s DNA.
+The color is off, the lighting seems iffy, and the bangs are an altogether different disaster.
 Ultimately, the Hulk should be more than a ticking time-bomb used to trick an audience into suspense.

 Marvel is primed to give us a great Hulk solo movie.
-We’ve seen the trailers for Avengers: Infinity War, we know Banner is not permanently trapped inside the Hulk as we feared post-Thor: Ragnarok, but I don’t think that internal Civil War is over.
-At least, I hope not.
-What we saw in Taika Waititi’s film was a being motivated by desire and fear.
-Like Banner, Hulk has plans for his life and they don’t include the other guy.
+Avengers: Infinity War concluded with the Hulk/Banner Civil War raging ferociously with the mean, green machine refusing to come out.
+Is he too scared to face Thanos?
+Or is he straight up pissed at the puny guy’s self-loathing disrespect?
+In Ragnarok, we saw a Hulk motivated by desire and fear.
+Like Banner, Hulk has plans for his life, and they don’t include the other guy.
 Are they any less worthy than those of the scientist?
-That’s the story.
-Don’t worry, you’ll still get plenty of Hulk-Smash.
+That’s the story, Marvel.
+Chase that.
+Don’t worry; there will still be plenty of opportunities for Hulk-Smash.

 What The Incredible Hulk Contributes to the MCU: